betaflight/betaflight.com/docs/wiki/tuning/4-3-Tuning-Notes.md

 The auto smoothing function adjusts the filters to give the least delay for the given link speed.
 At higher link speeds, the smoothing filters run faster, and give quicker stick responses.

 For cinematic flying with a fast radio link, and for crossfire in a non-locked mode, it may be best to manually over-ride the auto smoothing, to get a consistent amount of smoothness throughout the flight, and across builds with different radio links.
-This can be done by by setting fixed, non-auto, values in the CLI.
+This can be done by setting fixed, non-auto, values in the CLI.
 For cinematic purposes, 10-15hz works well, regardless of link speeds.
 This snippet should work:

 ```text
 set rc_smoothing_setpoint_cutoff = 10